Want to learn about setting up email read receipts and how to use them?

 The Gmail Problem

 Although Gmail’s read receipts help you verify if your emails were opened, it sometimes depends on the recipient.
 Remember, your recipient can always decline to send you a read receipt.

 The GMass Solution

 GMass’s campaign-level reports give you two metrics to track email opens in real-time.
-Opening an email automatically triggers the download of a tracking pixel to measure opens.
-As GMass tracks email opens automatically – you won’t have to worry about your recipient approving this or not.
+Opening an email triggers the automatic download of a tracking pixel to measure opens.
+As GMass tracks email opens automatically, you won’t have to worry about your recipient approving this or not.

 You can find these statistics in your Campaign Report under:

 Don’t worry, only the number of unique recipients who opened your email is tracked.
-Whenever someone opens a mail for the second time, it won’t show up on this report.
+Whenever someone opens an email for the second time, it won’t show up on this report.